jha94/Projects/Vanilla/ToDo/ReadMe.txt

 Task will persist till the session even if we'll refresh the browser

-To Run the application and check it out it's feature please follow below steps :-
+To Run the application and check out it's feature please follow below steps :-

 git clone
 save it in my laptop